Mexican Neobanks 2026: Who Really Controls the USD $10 Billion Market?

 - Spin by OXXO

-- Metric: More than 9.9 million customers, they have the infrastructure of the largest banking correspondent in Mexico (Oxxo) with more than 24,000 stores.
+- Metric: More than 16 million total users, but only 65% active.
+5.6M phantom accounts, plus 250 layoffs in Feb 2026 and 5 reorganizations in 3 years.
+They have the infrastructure of the largest banking correspondent in Mexico (Oxxo) with more than 24,000 stores.

 - Regulatory Strategy: Started as an IFPE and is considering whether or not to initiate its authorization to become a bank.